scuzzles/nahcrofDB/README.md

 # Introduction
 nahcrofDB is a simple python key-value database designed to make creating and using a database as simple as possible.
 This GitHub page does not contain instructions on how to setup a database with the website or using languages other than python but you can find that at [database.nahcrof.com/docs](https://database.nahcrof.com/docs)
 # Basic Docs
-To begin using nahcrofDB, ensure you have the nahcrofDB.py module installed from this GitHub page, then be sure to install requests with the following command.
+To begin using nahcrofDB, if you are using python then you will need to run the following command:
 ```
-pip install requests
+pip install nahcrofDB requests
 ```
 ## setting up your project
 to add and test your database to project, you will need to paste the following.